-The Authority will notify the Board through its monthly reporting practices of all securities on Credit Watch at the time of purchase, placed on Credit Watch or downgraded during the reporting period.
+The Authority will notify the Board through its monthly reporting practices of all securities placed on Credit Watch or downgraded during the reporting period.
 Securities whose credit rating falls below the minimum requirements, will be noticed in the monthly debt and investment reports until the security is sold or meets the minimum credit rating requirements.